gaetancorin/btc_eth_streaming_data/README.md

-# BTC & ETH Streaming Data
+# Crypto Pipeline Airflow Spark

 This project streams BTC/USD and ETH/USD data in real-time via a Python websocket ingestion system using the Yfinance library.